cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ## Data/Log API

 This API is defined in `datalog.proto`.
-It is implemented by the data logger application using the gRPC server API, and the orchestrator connects to the data logger application.
+It is implemented by the data logger application using the gRPC server API, including the out-of-the-box component [`cogment-trial-datastore`](../../cogment-components/trial-datastore/trial-datastore.md).

-The data logger endpoint, for the orchestrator to connect to, is defined in the `cogment.yaml` file.
+The orchestrator uses a data logger endpoint [defined in the `cogment.yaml` file](../cogment-api-reference/cogment-yaml.md#datalog).

 ### Service `LogExporter`